raguay/MyAlfred/README.md

 This is where I am keeping my Alfred 2 workflows.
 I currently have the following workflows:

+**Markdown Notes to Sideshow Presentation**

+This workflow assumes that the kramdown ruby package is installed on the system already.
+To install, simply type in a command line:

+gem install kramdown

+Some system might require a sudo for this command.
+If you get an error message, try:

+sudo gem install kramdown

+This has a single file action that takes the given markdown file and converts it to a slide show in HTML and CSS.

+The command mds:theme is used to set the theme.
+It will let the user pick from a list of themes.

+The command mds:showtheme shows the user the currently set theme.

+This workflow is developed in my tutorial [How to Create a Slideshow Presentation From Markdown Notes](https://computers.tutsplus.com/tutorials/how-to-create-a-slideshow-presentation-from-markdown-notes--cms-23062).

+More coming soon...

 **Textwell Workflow**

 This workflow is for working with the [Textwell](http://sociomedia.com/textwell/) program for the Mac.
 It currently give a command for opening it quickly, **tw:front**.
 It also has: